 - The intermediate mind is based on all kinds of beliefs, and cannot go beyond its canons.

 - The inner mind is objective reasoning.
 Those who have climbed the steps of inspiration and intuition have undoubtedly opened the wonderful doors of the inner mind.
-Intuition expresses itself through the inner mind, which means that the person perceives and expresses the superlative Consciousness of their own profound inner Being.
+Intuition expresses itself through the inner mind, which means that the person perceives and expresses the superlative consciousness of their own profound inner Being.

 Now, let us think a little about this sensual mind that we all use daily.
 There is no doubt that it elaborates on its basic concepts with the data provided by the five senses, and those basic concepts support its reasoning.

 Observing things from this angle, it is obvious that the subjective or sensual reasoning has as its foundation the external sensory perceptions.
-If the sole spring of its functionalism is based exclusively on the data provided by the five senses, undoubtedly it will not have access to something that escapes the vicious circle of external sensory perceptions; this is obvious.
+If the sole spring of its functionalism is based exclusively on the data provided by the five senses, undoubtedly it will not have access to something that escapes the vicious circle of external sensory perceptions.
+This is obvious.
 The sensual mind cannot know about the reality regarding the mysteries of life and death, concerning the truth about God, etc. From where could the sensual mind take such information if its sole source of nourishment is the data provided by the five senses?
 Obviously, the intellect does not have the means in order to know about reality...

 In this moment something very interesting comes to my mind.
 There was once a great congress in Babylon at the time of the Egyptian splendors.
 That congress was attended by people from Assyria, Egypt, Phoenicia, etc. It is clear that the theme was intriguing: based on purely sensory analytical discussions they wanted to know if the human being has a soul or not.
-Obviously, at that time, that debate was based on their fives senses, since they were already substantially degenerated; only in this way can we explain why those people selected that theme as the reason for their congress.
+Obviously, at that time, that debate was based on their fives senses, since they were already substantially degenerated.
+Only in this way can we explain why those people selected that theme as the reason for their congress.
 In other times, a congress like that would have been ridiculous.
 For instance, the Lemurians would never have had the idea of conducting such a congress, since the people of the continent Mu could detach as souls from their human body and discover whether their physicalities had a soul or not, and they did this with surprising ease since their souls were not permanently trapped within their physical bodies like ours are.
-So the idea of a theme like that only could have come from an already devolving, decadent, degenerated humanity...
+So the idea of a theme like that could only have come from an already devolving, decadent, degenerated humanity...

-Well, this is how that man spoke with great eloquence, and thereafter he withdrew, he distanced himself from any scholasticism.
+Well, this is how that man spoke with great eloquence, and thereafter he withdrew.
+He distanced himself from any scholasticism.
 He preferred to abandon subjective reasoning and instead develop in himself the aforementioned faculty that is known as the instinctive sense that perceives cosmic truths, a faculty that humanity in general once had, but that became atrophied as the psychological "I," the myself, the sensual mind-self developed.

 It is stated that this great Assyrian sage, educated in Egypt, detached himself from every school and went to cultivate the land and to trust exclusively in that prodigious faculty of the Being known as the instinctive sense that perceives cosmic truths.